Baicheng-MiQ/comp0016/content/blog_page.md

 ## General Project Guidence

-Our project is devoted to the eye movement, allowing a user to control they device by simply moving they eyes.
+Our project is devoted to the eye movement, allowing a user to control their device by simply moving they eyes.
 Additionally our project works on implementing a calibration to improve the accuracy and thus the usability.

-Additionally we will be working on contractures. this imvoles ensuring that the movement is tracked accordinly.
-We will be doing via a 2d plane at which the hands are places upon.
+Additionally we will be working on contractures, this involes ensuring that the movement is tracked accordinly.
+We will be doing via a 2d plane at which the hands are placed upon.

 ## Timeline Of our Project